 Flights, at least the ones that I’ve found during my time in Europe, tend to be pretty affordable to get to Edinburgh Airport.
 The airport also is not that far from downtown Edinburgh, so you’re in luck!

-I personally took a plane into Edinburgh and it was super easy to get downtown afterwards.
+I personally took a plane into Edinburgh and it was super easy to get downtown afterward.
 I flew in from Dublin.

 Another option is to get to Edinburgh by taking a train to the main station, Edinburgh Waverley Station.
 This station is already completely downtown, so from there you could catch other modes of transportation to get to your hotel, hostel, or AirBnB.
 The station is located right next to Edinburgh’s Old Town.